Policy Learning with Observational Data: Introduction

 where \smash{$\hGamma_i$} are the same doubly robust scores as used in \eqref{eq:dr_tau}.
 Our main result is that, under regularity conditions, the resulting policies \smash{$\hpi$} have regret \smash{$R(\hpi)$} bounded on the order of \smash{$\sqrt{\VC(\Pi)/n}$} with high probability.
 Here, $\VC(\Pi)$ is the Vapnik-Chervonenkis dimension of the class $\Pi$ and $n$ is the sample size.
 We also highlight how the constants in this bound depend on fundamental quantities from the semiparametric efficiency literature.

 Our proof combines results from semiparametrics with carefully tailored analysis tools that build on classical ideas from empirical process theory.
 The reason we obtain strong guarantees for the approach \eqref{eq:meta_estimator} is closely tied to robustness properties of the estimator \eqref{eq:dr_tau}.
 In the setting where we only want to estimate a single average effect parameter, it is well known that non-doubly robust estimators can also be semiparametrically efficient \citep*{hirano2003efficient}.
 Here, however, we need convergence results that are strong enough to withstand optimization over the whole class $\Pi$.
-The fact that doubly robust estimators are fit for this task is closely to their ability to achieve semiparametric efficiency under general conditions, even if nuisance components are estimated via black-box machine learning methods for which we can only guarantee fast enough convergence in mean-squared error \citep{chernozhukov2016double,van2011targeted}.
+The fact that doubly robust estimators are fit for this task is closely related to their ability to achieve semiparametric efficiency under general conditions, even if nuisance components are estimated via black-box machine learning methods for which we can only guarantee fast enough convergence in mean-squared error \citep{chernozhukov2016double,van2011targeted}.

 We spell out our general framework in Section \ref{sec:method}.
-For intuition, however, it is helpful to first consider this approach in simplest case where we want to study the effect of a binary treatment $W_i \in \cb{0, \, 1}$ on an outcome $Y_i \in \RR$ interpreted as a utility and are willing to assume selection on observables: We have potential outcomes $\cb{Y_i(0), \, Y_i(1)}$ such that $Y_i = Y_i(W_i)$ and $\cb{Y_i(0), \, Y_i(1)} \indep W_i \cond X_i$ \citep{imbens2015causal}.
-Then, the utilitarian regret of deploying a policy \smash{$\hpi \in \Pi$} is \citep{manski2009identification}
+For intuition, however, it is helpful to first consider this approach in the simpler case where we want to study the effect of a binary treatment $W_i \in \cb{0, \, 1}$ on an outcome $Y_i \in \RR$ interpreted as a utility and are willing to assume selection on observables (unconfoundedness): We have potential outcomes $\cb{Y_i(0), \, Y_i(1)}$ such that $Y_i = Y_i(W_i)$ and $\cb{Y_i(0), \, Y_i(1)} \indep W_i \cond X_i$ \citep{imbens2015causal}.
+Then, the utilitarian regret of deploying a policy \smash{$\pi \in \Pi$} is \citep{manski2009identification}